 Nyanga or Yanga was the leader of a maroon group located around Cordoba, Veracruz.
 His settlement managed to negotiate with the Vice-Regal authorities and achieved the recognition of its freedom in 1631.
 These sculptures can be found today in Yanga, Veracruz.

-…Whoever might know of two mulata slaves, one named María Josefa, the other Eusebia Josefa Machuca, the first one “alobada,” straight hair, small eyes, tall and thick body frame, with carmine and blue underskirts, multicolored cloth or another blue and gold cloth from Ozumba.
+Many slaved women and men resisted and rebelled against the submission and control.
+From cities, ports, manufacturing plants, haciendas or mines they would run away to other regions.
+In some cases the runaways got together in groups, assaulting ranches or haciendas to get provisions and other necessities.
+These groups were known as the maroons, a derogatory term which meant “wild animals from the hills.”
+Description of runaway slave women from Mexico City in the Mexico gazette of 1784: …Whoever might know of two mulata slaves, one named María Josefa, the other Eusebia Josefa Machuca, the first one “alobada,” straight hair, small eyes, tall and thick body frame, with carmine and blue underskirts, multicolored cloth or another blue and gold cloth from Ozumba.
 The other one with grayish hair, medium body frame, slender, bulging eyes and missing a tooth on the right side; dressed the same way as the first one with a silver-blue cloth.
 Do notify to closest Justice available on the grounds of running away from the homes of their owners, whom they stole from.
 This can be attested at Baño nuevo de los pajaritos in Salto del Agua…

 There were several maroon uprisings, one of the most famous ones was the one headed by Nyanga or Yanga.
 Since 1590, he started to rebel and rob stagecoaches and haciendas nearby Cordoba, Veracruz.
 For many years, Yanga fended off the Vice-Regal authorities and the landowner armies up until 1631, when Yanga’s group managed to negotiate with the authorities and win freedom for their people, under certain conditions.
 This town was called San Lorenzo de Cerralvo or de los Negros, today it is known as Yanga in honor to its liberator.
 There also were maroons at Huatulco and Amapa in Oaxaca and in other regions of Veracruz.

+Enslaved people always resisted subjugation and slavery.
+We have records about actions of resistance brutally repressed dating from the time when they abducted and forced the relocation of Africans away from their homelands, to all the way after crossing the oceans.
+There were mutinies too at the merchant associations where they were huddled, and also on the ships they were transported on.
 Throughout the Vice-Regal period, many successful rebellions and uprising took place along different territories of the New Spain.
 As an example: in 1612, 33 “negros” and “negras” were jailed; allegedly, they were planning to rebel at Mexico’s capital.
 These people were captured and later executed at the main square as a warning.
 Among many other stories we know that in Cuautla de Amilpas, Morelos, there was an uprising attempt in the 17th century.
 Another uprising in the 18th century, at the Xalmolongo hacienda in the State of Mexico, ended with the capture and punishment of the slaves, several of them women.
 While doing everyday activities, slave women also carried out resistance acts like “spreading certain powders into the master’s chocolate” to make them dizzy.